kevinslin/seed-xkcd/vault/xkcd.434-xkcd-goes-to-the-airport.md

 ---
 ![Under three ounces, but it stains panties.](https://imgs.xkcd.com/comics/xkcd_goes_to_the_airport.png)
 > "[xkcd Goes to the Airport](https://xkcd.com/434/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+Under three ounces, but it stains panties.